Best Hotels in Sintra — Where to Stay

 Luxury

 Penha Longa Resort — 5-star Ritz-Carlton managed property in the hills between Sintra and Cascais.
-Golf course, multiple pools, full spa. €280–500/night.
+Championship golf course (27 holes), multiple pools, full spa, and several restaurants including a Michelin-recognised option.
+Approximately €280–500/night.
+Car-dependent — 8km from Sintra village.
+Best for golfers and guests seeking a self-contained resort experience.

 Mid-Range